haoqindeng/haoqindeng.github.io/_pages/about.md

 * Summer Internship, Shanghai AIKE Measurement Co.
 (July 2018 – August 2018)
   *	Automated printers to print labels on a pipeline using Labview
   *	Corroborated on designing the structure of a dispenser for lab usage
-  *	kept track of daily tasks and progress for the team
+  *	Kept track of daily tasks and progress for the team

 Hackthones
 ======